JanusGraph/janusgraph/docs/storage-backend/cassandra.md

     it, and set filesystem paths in `conf/cassandra.yaml` and `conf/log4j-server.properties`
-2. Connecting Gremlin Server to Cassandra using the default configuration files provided in the pre-packaged distribution requires that Cassandra Thrift is enabled.
-To enable Cassandra Thrift open `conf/cassandra.yaml` and update `start_rpc: false` to `start_rpc: true`.
-If Cassandra is already running Thrift can be started manually with `bin/nodetool enablethrift`. the Thrift status can be verified with `bin/nodetool` statusthrift.
+2. Connecting Gremlin Server to Cassandra using the default configuration files provided in the pre-packaged distribution.
 3. Start Cassandra by invoking `bin/cassandra -f` on the command line in the directory where Cassandra was unpacked.
 Read output to check that Cassandra started successfully.